Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background: Conclusion

 \section{Conclusion}

-In this paper, we study the influence of noninertial effects and of spin on the relativistic and nonrelativistic quantum dynamics of the 2D DO in the magnetic cosmic string background.
-We consider this background modeled by a uniform magnetic field and by the AB effect and we work in the polar coordinate system.
-Posteriorly, we analyze the asymptotic behavior of our resulting differential equation for $\tau\to0$ and $\tau\to\infty$, where we obtain a confluent hypergeometric equation.
-From this result, we found the relativistic energy spectrum for the bound states of the DO.
-We observe that this spectrum explicitly depends of the quantum numbers $n$ and $m_l$, parameter $s$ due to the spin effects, magnetic flux $\Phi$ of the AB effect, cyclotron frequency $\omega_c$ generated by uniform magnetic field, angular velocity $\Omega$ of the rotating frame, and of the deficit angle $\eta$ associated to topology of the cosmic string.
-In particular, we saw that in addition of the spectrum to be a periodic function with periodicity $\pm\Phi_0$, where $\Phi_0$ is the magnetic flux quantum, increase of values in function of the parameters $\eta$ and $\Omega$, i.e., in the limits $\eta\to 0$ (extremely dense cosmic string) and $\Omega\to\infty$, the spectrum grows infinitely.
-On the other hand, we saw that the particle (antiparticle) with spin up (down) has energies (in absolute values) larger than with spin down (up).
-In special, comparing our relativistic energy spectrum with other works, we verified that this spectrum generalizes some relativistic particular planar cases of the literature when $\Omega$, $\omega$, $\omega_c$, $\Phi$, $s$ or $\eta$ are excluded from the system.
+In this paper, we study the influence of noninertial and spin effects on the relativistic and nonrelativistic quantum dynamics of the 2D DO in the magnetic cosmic string background.
+To model this background, we consider an external uniform magnetic field, the AB effect and a deficit angle $\eta$ of a cosmic string.
+Posteriorly, we adopted the polar coordinate system and we analyze the asymptotic behavior of our resulting differential equation, where we obtain as results a generalized Laguerre equation.
+From this result, we determine the bound-state solutions of the system, given by the two-component Dirac spinor and the relativistic energy spectrum.
+We verified that this spinor is written in terms of the generalized Laguerre polynomials and this spectrum explicitly depends on the quantum numbers $n$ and $m_j$, angular velocity $\Omega$ and parameter $s$ associated to the noninertial and spin effects, magnetic flux $\Phi$ of the AB effect, cyclotron frequency $\omega_c$ generated by the magnetic field, zero-point energy $E_0$, and of the deficit angle $\eta$ associated to topology of the cosmic string.

+In particular, we note that besides of the relativistic spectrum to be a periodic function with periodicity $\pm\Phi_0$, where $\Phi_0$ is the magnetic flux quantum, and asymmetric due to presence of $\Omega$, its values infinitely increases when $\eta\to 0$ (extremely dense cosmic string) or $n=m_j=\omega_c=\Omega\to\infty$.
+However, the quantity $\Phi$ has the function of increasing or decreasing the values of the spectrum depending on the values of the spin parameter $s$ and of the quantum $m_j$.
+We also note that the spectrum of the particle or DO (antiparticle or anti-DO) are larger for the case of the spin up (down).
+In addition, due to asymmetry in the spectrum, we verified that the energies of the antiparticle with spin down are larger than of the particle with spin up or down.
+Now, comparing our relativistic spectrum with other works, we verified that this spectrum generalizes some particular cases of the literature when $\Omega$, $\omega_c$, $\Phi$, $s$ or $\eta$ are excluded from the system.